mariotlemes/non3GPP-WiFi/README.md

 #### 3.2) Traceroute analysis

-To do an traceroute between UE and UPF, do:
+To do a traceroute between UE and UPF:

 ```bash
 sudo ip netns exec UEns traceroute 60.60.0.101